slep2-0/WindowsRootkit/README.md

 # Windows Rootkit - By slep2.0

-# EDIT: Rootkit now works on windows 7/10/11. (on popular builds, that is)
+# EDIT: Rootkit now works on windows 7/10/11.

 **sorry for screaming at yall :)**